appsngen/appsngen-cli/README.md

 `appsngen login` - logins user to appsngen

+`appsngen logout` - logout user from appsngen

 `appsngen phonegap access [authToken]` - recive access token to work with PhoneGap Build service.

 `appsngen widget create <name> [path]` - generate basic project structure with given name (if path is specified, then generate project at given path).
+Max length of widget name is 50 characters.

 `appsngen widget build [widget_name] [options]` - build native appliaction for the specified platform (default value: `browser`), if name is specified then run command in `widget_name` folder.
  * `--ios, --android, --browser` - build application for ios, android and browser platform respectively